Quarterly Update on Operations

 +44 (0)20 7920 3150

-Firestone is an international diamond mining company with operations focused in Lesotho.
-Firestone commenced commercial production in July 2017 at the Liqhobong Diamond Mine in Lesotho.
-Lesotho is emerging as one of Africa's significant new diamond producers, hosting Gem Diamonds' Letšeng Mine, Firestone's Liqhobong Mine, Namakwa Diamonds' Kao Mine and Lucapa's Mothae Mine.
+Firestone is an international diamond mining company with operations in Lesotho.
+Firestone commenced commercial production in July 2017 at the Liqhobong Diamond Mine.
+Liqhobong is owned 75% by Firestone and 25% by the Government of Lesotho.
+Lesotho is one of Africa's significant new diamond producers, hosting Gem Diamonds' Letšeng Mine, Firestone's Liqhobong Mine, Namakwa Diamonds' Kao Mine and Lucapa's Mothae Mine.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact [email protected] or visit www.rns.com.